LIMUNIMI/ASMD/docs/Scientific_notes.rst

-between the score and the performance and will collect statistics only on the matched notes; it will then compute the distance between the misaligned score onset/offset sequence and the real score onset sequence, considering only the matchng notes, using the classical DTW symmetric step-pattern and the euclidean distance.
-The evaluation uses `vienna_corpus`, `traditional_flute`, `MusicNet`, `Bach10` and `asap` group from `Maestro` dataset for a total of 875 scores, split in train-set and test-set with 70-30 proportion, resulting in 614 songs for training and 261 songs for testing.
+between the score and the performance and will collect statistics only on the matched notes; it will then compute the distance between the misaligned score onset/offset sequence and the real score onset sequence, considering only the matchng notes, using the L1 error between matching notes.
+The evaluation uses `vienna_corpus`, `traditional_flute`, `MusicNet`, `Bach10` and `asap` group from `Maestro` dataset for a total of 875 scores, split in train-set and test-set with 70-30 proportion, resulting in 641 songs for training and 234 songs for testing.

-However, since Eita's method takes a long time on some scores, I removed the scores for which Eita's method ends after 20 seconds; this resulted in a total of 338 songs for training and ~155 songs for testing (~55% and ~59% of the total number of songs with an available score).
+However, since Eita's method takes a long time on some scores, I removed the scores for which Eita's method ends after 20 seconds; this resulted in a total of 347 songs for training and ~143 songs for testing (~54% and ~61% of the total number of songs with an available score).

 Both the two compared methods are based on the random choice of a standard